 Similarly, some of the difficult and painful psychological phenomena that we sometimes encounter in meditation – for example, certain types of traumatic memories, shame and self-esteem challenges, and manipulative habits of mind – are not going to fully get to an ideal state in this lifetime, no matter how much we pursue paths of change like meditation, psychotherapy, workshops, artistic expression, and deep personal connection.
 The best thing that we can do is accept these difficult aspects of ourselves the way that they are, and have a deep and solid meditation (and life) anyway.

-● With both working out and meditation practice, social support can help us to make more rapid progress than we otherwise would make.
-Attending an exercise class or a meditation sitting group may have us push ourselves beyond what would otherwise be comfortable and where we might stop on our own.
+● With both working out and meditation practice, social support and accountability can help us to make more rapid progress than we otherwise would make.
+Attending an exercise class or sitting with a meditation group may have us push ourselves beyond what would otherwise be comfortable and where we might stop on our own.
 It can inspire us to dig in and work longer, with greater vigor, and with greater focus and intentionality.
 Similarly, having a buddy show up at our door at an appointed time to go with us on a walk, bike ride, or run, or a friend exchange texts with us as we both sit down miles apart to do our daily sitting, make it more likely that we get our daily health practice in.

 ● If we are serious about exercising or meditating, we may need to work with a competent and experienced trainer, instructor, teacher, coach, or guide so as to have our practice be most effective.
 They can ask us questions to get a sense of our experiences and goals, and then give informed and useful practice assignments.